tmaximini/maxi.io/src/posts/2019-12-08-serverless-graphql-apollo/index.md

 As a GraphQL server we are using [Apollo](https://www.apollographql.com/), which is also one of the most famous graqhql clients and servers.
 Apollo Client now fully [supports](https://www.apollographql.com/docs/react/api/react-hooks/) [React Hooks](https://reactjs.org/docs/hooks-intro.html) which is one of the reasons I love using it.
 The server-side implementation with Apollo is also very straightforward and they offer an [AWS Lambda compatible package](https://www.apollographql.com/docs/apollo-server/deployment/lambda/), `apollo-server-lambda`, which we are going to use in this tutorial.

+## Pre-Requisites

+You should have an AWS Account and the [AWS cli](https://aws.amazon.com/de/cli/) installed.
+You should have run `aws configure` and setup your local machine with the AWS Access Key ID and AWS Secret Access Key from an IAM user with privileges to access DynamoDB.

 ## The Apollo Server